Summer Undergraduate Research Scholars

 Suggested Skills: Some knowledge of Python and/or Matlab is preferred.

-Jose Rodriguez’s students in the lab work on visualizing the shapes of molecules with atomic resolution.
+The Rodriguez lab works on visualizing the shapes of molecules with atomic resolution.
 This tells us about the ways in which atoms are arranged and interact within the molecules to give them a specific shape and function.
-These functions include the formation of ice and clouds, all of the biology that occurs in living systems including the events that cause disease.
+These functions include the formation of ice and clouds, all the biology that occurs in living systems including the events that cause disease.
 We use electron microscopes to inspect molecules and use computing to analyze the results with atomic detail.

 University of California, Berkeley